ibm-cloud-docs/codeengine/mem-cpu-combo.md

 Applications and jobs consume CPU and memory.
 These amounts can vary, depending on if your app is compute-intensive, memory-intensive, or balanced.
 {: shortdesc}

+For more information about memory or CPU limitations, see [Limits and quotas for {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-limits).

 See the following table for valid combinations of vCPU and memory.